 It is increasingly challenging for most borrowers with a military background to build the assets and credit required to move ahead with traditional home financing.
 The VA home loan program remains one of the very few mortgage options for home borrowers who do not have enough money for a sizable down payment.
 Also, VA home loans are much easier to qualify for compared to conventional mortgages.

-So, let’s take a closer look at some of the key benefits of VA home loans.
+So, let’s take a closer look at seven key benefits of VA home loans.

 All qualified veterans could easily obtain VA home loans without making a down payment.
 This can translate into significant monthly savings when compared to traditional loans and FHA loans.
 This is one of the most important benefits of this program.